oracle/python-oracledb/doc/src/api_manual/module.rst

     the number of minutes between the sending of keepalive probes.
 If this parameter is set to a value greater than zero it enables keepalive.
 This value is used in both the python-oracledb Thin and Thick modes.
-The default value is 0.
+The default value is *0* minutes.

     The ``retry_count`` parameter is expected to be an integer that identifies the number of times that a connection attempt should be retried before the attempt is terminated.
 This value is used in both the python-oracledb Thin and Thick modes.
-The default value is 0.
+The default value is *0*.

     The ``retry_delay`` parameter is expected to be an integer that identifies the number of seconds to wait before making a new connection attempt.
 This value is used in both the python-oracledb Thin and Thick modes.
-The default value is 1.
+The default value is *1* seconds.

     The ``tcp_connect_timeout`` parameter is expected to be a float that indicates the maximum number of seconds to wait for establishing a connection to the database host.
 This value is used in both the python-oracledb Thin and Thick modes.
-The default value is 20.0.
+The default value is *20.0* seconds.

     The ``ssl_server_dn_match`` parameter is expected to be a boolean that indicates whether the server certificate distinguished name (DN) should be matched in addition to the regular certificate verification that is performed.
 Note that if the ssl_server_cert_dn parameter is not provided, host name matching is performed instead.
 This value is used in both the python-oracledb Thin and Thick modes.
-The default value is True.
+The default value is *True*.

     The ``ssl_server_cert_dn`` parameter is expected to be a string that indicates the distinguished name (DN) which should be matched with the server.
-This value is ignored if the ssl_server_dn_match parameter is not set to the value True.
+This value is ignored if the ssl_server_dn_match parameter is not set to the value *True*.
 This value is used in both the python-oracledb Thin and Thick modes.

     The ``wallet_location`` parameter is expected to be a string that